iamkun/dayjs/README.md

 This project exists thanks to all the people who contribute.

-Give us a 💖star💖 to support us.
+Please give us a 💖 star 💖 to support us.
 Thank you.

 And thank you to all our backers! 🙏
 <a href="https://opencollective.com/dayjs#backers" target="_blank"><img src="https://opencollective.com/dayjs/contributors.svg?width=890" /></a>